List of Bangladesh One Day International cricket records: Greatest win margins (by balls remaining)

 The greatest winning margin by balls remaining in ODIs was England's victory over Canada by 8 wickets with 277 balls remaining in the 1979 Cricket World Cup.
 The largest victory recorded by Bangladesh is during the Zimbabwe's tour in 2009 when they won by 6 wickets with 229 balls remaining.

 Greatest win margins (by wickets)

 A total of 55 matches have ended with chasing team winning by 10 wickets with West Indies winning by such margins a record 10 times.
-Bangladesh have not won any ODI match by this margin.
+Bangladesh have won ODI match by this margin 1 time.

 Highest successful run chases

 South Africa holds the record for the highest successful run chase which they achieved when they scored 438/9 in response to Australia's 434/9.
 Bangladesh's highest innings total while chasing is 322/3 in a successful run chase against West Indies at Taunton, England during the 2019 Cricket World Cup.